|Updated by||Paul Kelly|

 Yes, you can buy certain pack sizes and doses of benzoyl peroxide over the counter in the UK.
 You don’t need a prescription to buy this dose, but a pharmacist will need to ensure the treatment is suitable and safe for you.

 Thrush is caused by an infection with the candida fungus.
-In women, there are a number of causes such as:
+In women, there are several causes such as:

 Many people have a small amount of fungus in their bodies.
 However, it does not usually cause problems because it is kept under control by the body’s immune system and other harmless bacteria.